-- 1. The Teaching Council will debate the educational history of students who have been awarded a qualification at the University of Pavia or from another Italian university and who requests, upon enrolment, a shortening of the study plan.
+- 1. The Committee appointed by the Board will debate the educational history of students who have been awarded a qualification at the University of Pavia or from another Italian university and who requests, upon enrolment, a shortening of the study plan.
 This may be granted subject to validation and the recognition of educational credits deemed valid, pursuant to the successive paragraph 5. - 2.
-The Teaching Council will debate the recognition of educational histories interrupted owing to withdrawal or forfeiture of students who request, upon re-enrolment, a shortening of the study plan.
+The Committee appointed by the Board will debate the recognition of educational histories interrupted owing to withdrawal or forfeiture of students who request, upon re-enrolment, a shortening of the study plan.
 This may be granted subject to validation and the recognition of educational credits deemed valid, pursuant to the successive paragraph 5. - 3.
-The Teaching Council may validate credits acquired by the student following enrolment on individual courses at the University of Pavia or at other universities. - 4.
-In the event that the candidate transfers from another university, or moves from another University of Pavia course, the recognition of credits will be decided by the Teaching Council in adherence with prevailing laws, the University of Pavia's Course Regulations and following a Governing Board and/or Teaching Council debate. - 5.
-The validation of acquired credits is deliberated by the Teaching Council on a case-by-case basis, based on an investigation conducted by one or more teaching staff delegated by the Council.
+The Committee appointed by the Board may validate credits acquired by the student following enrolment on individual courses at the University of Pavia or at other universities. - 4.
+In the event that the candidate transfers from another university, or moves from another University of Pavia course, the recognition of credits will be decided by the Committee appointed by the Board in adherence with prevailing laws, the University of Pavia's Course Regulations and following a Governing Board and/or Teaching Council debate. - 5.
+The validation of acquired credits is deliberated by the Committee appointed by the Board on a case-by-case basis.
 The type of activity (TAF) to which credits to be recognised are attributed, and their number, is, in any event, within the legal limits where relevant, and established based on disciplinary-related criteria.
 These take into account the contribution of the activity to be validated in the attainment of the Course of Study's educational objectives, its specific content, and any eventual obsolescence, as well as the time commitment required.
-To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the teaching staff delegated to the investigation by Teaching Council may implement further verifications if deemed opportune. - 6.
-If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Teaching Council, in accordance with the conditions established in art.
-8.
+To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the Committee appointed by the Board may implement further verifications if deemed opportune. - 6.
+If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Committee appointed by the Board, in accordance with the conditions established in art.
+8. - 7.
+When a student is transferring from a course of the same class of study, the credits validated from the same scientific sector cannot be less than 50% of the credits already gained by the student.

 Art.
-17 - Criteria for recognition of educational activities undertaken at foreign universities programme or similar convention stipulated by the university) are recognised as being on a par with those offered by the University of Pavia, provided the workload and content is coherent with the Course of Study.
-Such exchanges are encouraged as a positive means of cultural exchange and integration, enhancing candidates' personal and professional profile in attaining the degree.
+17 - Criteria for recognition of educational activities undertaken at foreign universities

+- 1. Educational activities undertaken by second-cycle degree students who have spent a period of study at a foreign university that is part of an international agreement (e.g. the Erasmus programme or similar convention stipulated by the university) are recognised as being on a par with those offered by the University of Pavia, provided the workload and content is coherent with the Course of Study.
+Such exchanges are encouraged as a positive means of cultural exchange and integration, enhancing candidates' personal and professional profile in attaining the degree. - 2.
+The "Learning Agreement" (LA) is the document that defines the foreign educational activities to be attended in substitution of those offered by the University of Pavia's Course